liam-m/primes.py/README.md

 Implementation of Sieve of Eratosthenes

-Returns a list of all primes up to (and including) x
+Returns all primes up to (and including) x

-Can pass in a list of primes to decrease execution time
+Can pass in primes to decrease execution time

 ```python
 >>> primes_up_to(10)